If you have been given an outpatient appointment at the hospitals and are unable to attend for whatever reason you can use the form below.

 Under the Equality Act 2010 (Specific Duties and Public Authorities) Regulations 2017, WHH are required to report annually on their gender pay gap.

 The trust sets out how it endeavours to meet the public sector equality duty via its Equality Duty Assurance Report.
-You can access this report below which was published in January 2017.
+You can access this report below.

 In order to meet the duty to publish Equality data under the Equality Act 2010, the trust reports quarterly on workforce and patient data, these reports are reviewed by the Equality and Diversity Sub-Committee.